Completely Stale Transmitter Channel State Information is Still Very Useful: Achievable Scheme for Theorem

 In Fig.~~\ref{figure:m3k3p2}, we focus on the first time--slot dedicated to both users $A$ and $B$.
 Then, we have the following important observations: \begin{itemize} \item $L_{10}(u_{AB}, v_{AB})$ and $L_{12}(u_{AB}, v_{AB})$ form two linearly independent equations of $u_{AB}$ and $v_{AB}$, almost surely. \item Similarly, $L_{11}(u_{AB}, v_{AB})$ and $L_{12}(u_{AB}, v_{AB})$ form two linearly independent equations of $u_{AB}$ and $v_{AB}$, almost surely. \item If $L_{12}(u_{AB}, v_{AB})$ is somehow delivered to both receivers $A$ and $B$, then both receivers have enough equations to solve for $u_{AB}$ and $v_{AB}$.
 Therefore, $L_{12}(u_{AB}, v_{AB})$, which is overheard and saved by receiver $C$, is {\em simultaneously} useful for receivers $A$ and $B$. \end{itemize} We have similar observations about the received equations in the other two time-slots.
 Therefore, after these three time-slots, we can redefine the objective of the rest of the algorithm as delivering \begin{itemize} \item (i) $L_{12}(u_{AB}, v_{AB})$ to receivers $A$ and $B$, \item (ii) $L_{14}(u_{AC}, v_{AC})$ to receivers $A$ and $C$, and \item (iii) $L_{16}(u_{BC}, v_{BC})$ to receivers $B$ and $C$. \end{itemize}

 Let us define $u_{ABC}$ and $v_{ABC}$ as any two linearly independent combinations of $L_{12}(u_{AB}, v_{AB})$ and $L_{14}(u_{AC}, v_{AC})$, and $L_{16}(u_{BC}, v_{BC})$:

 where the constants $\alpha_i$ and $\beta_i$, $i=1,2,3$, have been shared with receivers.
 If we somehow deliver $u_{ABC}$ and $v_{ABC}$ to receiver $A$, then together with its saved overheard equation $L_{16}(u_{BC}, v_{BC})$, receiver $A$ has 3 linearly independent equations to solve for $L_{12}(u_{AB}, v_{AB})$ and $L_{14}(u_{AC}, v_{AC})$.
 Then, it has enough equations to solve for $u_{AB}$, $v_{AB}$, $u_{AC}$, and $v_{AC}$.
 We have the similar situation for receivers $B$ and $C$.
 Therefore, it is enough to deliver $u_{ABC}$ and $v_{ABC}$ to all three receivers.
-If we have an algorithm that can provide ${\DoF}_3(3)$ degrees of freedom to deliver order-three common symbols, then the total time to deliver the original $6$ order--two common symbols is $3+ \frac{2}{{\DoF}_3(3)}$, taking into account the first three transmissions (described in Fig. \ref{figure:m3k3p2}).
+If we have an algorithm that can provide ${\DoF}_3(3,3)$ degrees of freedom to deliver order-three common symbols, then the total time to deliver the original $6$ order--two common symbols is $3+ \frac{2}{{\DoF}_3(3,3)}$, taking into account the first three transmissions (described in Fig. \ref{figure:m3k3p2}).
 Therefore, we have

 \textbf{Phase Three:} Phase Three transmits order--three common symbols.
 This phase is very simple.
 Assume that $u_{ABC}$ is required by all three receivers.
 Then, the transmitter can use only one transmit antenna and send $u_{ABC}$.
 All three receivers will receive a noisy version of $u_{ABC}$.
 Therefore, we use one time--slot to send one order--three symbol.
-Therefore, ${\DoF}_3(3)=1$.
+Therefore, ${\DoF}_3(3,3)=1$.
+Then, from \eqref{DoF_1(3,3)} and \eqref{DoF_2(3,3)}, we conclude that ${\DoF}_1(3,3)=\frac{18}{11}$ and ${\DoF}_2(3,3)=\frac{6}{5}$.